xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 A one way function is supposed to be a function where:

-* given an input, it is easy to compute the output;
+* given an input, it is easy to compute the output,
 * given an output, it is very hard to find any input that maps to it.

 Such functions are at the heart of modern cryptography.
 If they exist, then many cryptographic tools can be built from them.
-If they do not exist, then a large part of complexity based cryptography would have no real foundation.
+If they do not exist, then a large part of complexity based cryptography would have no solid foundation.

 In the Tension Universe view, we do not try to prove whether one way functions exist.
 Instead, we organize the problem around a simple idea: